 Our audit committee consists of Maha Ibrahim, Robert Krolik and James Miller, with Robert Krolik serving as the chairperson.
-Rule 10A-3 under the Exchange Act provides that an audit committee member who owns 10% or more of the Company's voting power does not fall under the safe harbor provision of the rule.
-Our board of directors considered Ms. Ibrahim's role as a General Partner of Canaan Partners, who holds greater than 10% of our outstanding voting stock, and determined that she and each of the other members of our audit committee are independent within the meaning of Rule 10A-3 under the Exchange Act.
+Our board of directors has determined that each member of our audit committee is independent within the meaning of Rule 10A-3 under the Exchange Act.
 Our board of directors has also determined that Robert Krolik is an "audit committee financial expert" as defined by the applicable SEC rules.